 |Malicious damage (up to the limits stipulated)||Covered||Not covered|

 The above example and comparison are to be used as a guide only and is a representation of our understanding of general policy features and products.
-Please note, the current COVID-19 pandemic has impacted the offering of most landlord insurance providers and protection for some tenant-related risks is not available at present.
 Always read the Product Disclosure Statement and use that information to decide what cover is right for you.

 Weather – it is just so unpredictable

 Damage caused by weather events is a common property insurance claim, and by taking out cover, landlords can safeguard their investment against a range of natural disasters and risks including storms, hail, floods, cyclones and bushfires.